etfluent/link_scraper/README.md

 Command line tool that scrapes links from list of urls provided at runtime, and writes them into a csv.
 This csv has the option to be uploaded to an s3 bucket.
 Loading the file to s3 deletes the file locally as well.

 ### To load csv into s3:
-Note: You may have to use `python3` in place of `python` depending on you configuration.
+Note: You will need [AWS credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) configured for boto3.
+Also, you may have to use `python3` in place of `python` depending on your configuration.

 ```
 python scraper.py load <BUCKET_NAME> https://www.google.com https://www.yotutube.com https://x.com